TeodorSAP/playground/telemetry-manager/logs-otlp-validation/otlp-logs-validation.md

 This file documents the process of validating the whole LogPipeline with OTLP output flow.
 It starts by defining the setup, that consists of the manually deployed log agent, the already-implemented log gateway, and log generators using flog.

-The scope is to load test the agent, observing the resulted values, in terms of throughput, resource consumption, backpressure, etc.
+The scope is to performance test the agent, observing the resulting values, in terms of throughput, resource consumption, reaction to backpressure, etc.

 ## 1. Set-up configuration steps